Do you know tens of thousands of patient records were posted to the dark web last year?

 De-identification/Redaction Rules Under HIPAA

 To prevent violations, PHI needs to be redacted before being shared with others.
-Redaction under HIPPA is covered in the Privacy Rule, which is responsible for regulating the use and disclosure of personal health information.
+Redaction under HIPAA is covered in the Privacy Rule, which is responsible for regulating the use and disclosure of personal health information.

-“Covered Entities” include Health plans, health care providers, health care clearinghouses, business associates, health insurers.
+“Covered Entities” include Health plans, healthcare providers, healthcare clearinghouses, business associates, and health insurers.
 For example, health insurers can gain access to PHI for billing information with patients' consent ensuring that PHI is properly protected.

 In certain circumstances, covered entities can use and disclose health information without patients' authorization which is as follows: